Cholargos: Climate

 Cholargos, as most of Attica, features a typical Mediterranean climate with hot, dry summers and cool, wet winters.
 Because of its location at the base of mountain Hymettus, Cholargos is strongly influenced by cold air masses that travel down the mountain, hence it is cooler that most of Athens, like downtown Athens or seaside locations.

 Below is the data for the Nomismatokpeio Station.
-The station is active since the 1st July 2020, so 2021 is the only year which was registered whole.
+The station is active since 1 July 2020, so 2021 is the only year which was registered whole.